jitbit/AspNetSaml/README.md

 Depending on your .NET version, your Project should reference `System.Security` for .NET Framework and `System.Security.Cryptography.Xml` for .NET Core.

-# (NEW!)
-Nuget

-I've published this to Nuget.

-`Install-Package AspNetSaml`

-This will simply add the cs-file to the root of your project.

 A version of this library has been used for years in production in our [helpdesk app](https://jitbit.github.com/helpdesk/).